 Hello, and welcome!

 I am soon to be a fully registered psychologist.
 I am working in private practice in Edmonton, AB.
-In 2011 I completed my MA in Counselling Psychology at the Adler University in Vancouver, BC.
-I am currently in the final phase of completing my doctoral degree at the University of Alberta where I am researching why adult male survivors of sexual abuse so seldom report their abuse.
-I work predominately with adults, individuals and/or couples, who are struggling with issues associated to:
+In 2016 I completed my Ph.d. in Counselling Psychology at the University of Alberta where I researched why adult male survivors of sexual abuse so seldom report their abuse.
+I work predominately with adults, individuals and couples, who are struggling with issues associated to:

 - Bullying and Harassment in the Work Place